f44z/blog/content/posts/2021-21-03---Whitebox-methodology.md

 - [Manual code review](#manual-code-review)

 ## Reconnaissance
 This step is all about a clicking-through application from a user perspective with Burp proxy (or similar tool) turned on.
 Note all of the application functionalities, technology, how it handles authentication, authorization, is there anything odd that triggers your pentesting instinct?
-Note the structure of requests, cookies, local storage, etc. Write your observation down and save the Burp session.
+It's worth to pay attention to the structure of requests, cookies, local storage.
+Writiting down observation from this step is essential.

 ## Threat modeling
 It's time to make use of your notes from the reconnaissance phase.
 List all of the application functionalities and map this to known vulnerabilities.
 What can go wrong if the attacker misuses the presented functionality?
 There are threat modeling lessons that I find very useful, it's from Jakub Kaluzny from SecuRing - you can watch it [here](https://www.youtube.com/watch?v=e_haUCYppYs&list=PL-lO2xrptAtav4SZgCdDkVxChWhVU3kmP).